This is a 5-minute read

-Get on a schedule.
-Catching up on sleep over the weekend may feel great on Saturday and Sunday, but doing so might feel terrible on Monday morning.
-Rather than trying to catch some extra Zzzs over the weekend, go to bed at around the same time each night and wake up at around the same time each morning.
+- Get on a schedule.
+Catching up on sleep over the weekend may feel great on Saturday or Sunday, but sleeping in can feel terrible on Monday morning.
+Rather than trying to catch some extra Zzzs over the weekend, try going to bed at the same time each night and waking up at around the same time each morning.
 If possible, go to bed a bit earlier on weekdays, so you don’t feel like you’re running behind on sleep.
+Studies have shown that staying on a schedule can be a big help for performance during the day.
 Also, if you’re a napper, limit your naps to one 30-minute nap a day; a nap any longer will cause you trouble falling asleep later that night.

 Get some natural sunlight.
 Natural sunlight lets your body know that it’s time to be awake.
-If you find yourself indoors all day or not getting any natural sunlight, like leaving home before the sun is out and going back after it has set, you could be causing your body’s circadian rhythm to get confused.
+If you find yourself indoors all day or not getting any natural sunlight, you could be causing your body’s circadian rhythm to get confused.
 It’s important to get at least some exposure to natural light each day.
-For those early morning and late nights, try to take a mid-day walk around the block or enjoy lunch al fresco in a park.
+In a small study of seniors, just two hours of sunlight in the morning for 5 days in a row made significantly improved sleep quality.

-Get some natural dark and put the screens away.
-As important as it is to get some natural light, it’s also important to get some darkness, too.
+Make your room dark and put the screens away.
+Doctors at the University of Michigan recommend getting your bedroom ready for sleep.
+That means getting some darkness.
+Makes sense, right?
+We evolved over thousands of years to be used to total darkness.
 If you’re reading this in bed on a bright phone, tablet or computer, you could be wreaking havoc on your circadian rhythm.
-Bright screens trick your brain into thinking it’s still daytime, causing your brain to refrain from releasing soothing sleep hormones.
+Bright screens trick your brain into thinking it’s still daytime and your body doesn’t create sleep inducing substances that your brain needs to “turn off”.
 While there are apps that change the light on your phone or computer to a more soothing yellow, the best thing you can do for your sleep hygiene is to put your screens away at least an hour before bedtime.
 And, if you have a TV in your bedroom, move it to the living room.

 Turn the clock away.
-Clocks are incredibly useful tools, but looking at a clock tick later and later into the night when you know you need a good night’s sleep is stressful.
+It’s great to know what time it is… except when you are trying to go to sleep.
+Doctors at the University of Pennsylvania conducted experiments and proved that clock watch leads to poorer sleep.
+Looking at a clock tick later and later into the night when you know you need a good night’s sleep is stressful.
 And, stress makes it harder to get to sleep.
-Position your clock in a way that doesn’t allow you to see it while you’re sleeping, and try not to worry about what time it is if you wake up during the night.
+Position your clock in a way that doesn’t allow you to see it while you’re trying to sleep.

 Keep your room cool and comfortable.
-Your bedroom should be cool, between 60-67 degrees Fahrenheit.
+When it comes to sleeping, cooler is better.
+Sleep experts at Cleveland Clinic recommend your bedroom should be cool, between 60-67 degrees Fahrenheit.
 Your body naturally cools as you sleep, so cooling down your body signals to your brain that it’s time for bed.
-You should also invest in a great mattress and pillows as mattress-caused aches and pains can drastically impact the quality of sleep you get.

 Practice mindfulness.
 If it’s a restless mind that’s keeping you awake, practice stress-relieving mindfulness exercises.
+In a study among college students, researchers found that regular practice of mindfulness improved sleep quality over the course of a semester.
 Meditation, yoga and journaling are all excellent ways to help release stress, so that your mind doesn’t race while you’re trying to fall asleep.
-You can also listen to relaxing music and try aromatherapy to help your tensions fade away.

-Try an over-the-counter (OTC) sleep aid.
-If you’ve taken steps to improve your sleep hygiene, but are still having trouble falling or staying asleep, then an OTC sleep aid might be right for you.
-There are many different forms of sleep aids, including liquids & liquid capsules, as well as different ingredients in each.
+Try an over-the-counter (OTC) sleep aid or a sleep supplement.
+If you’ve taken steps to improve your sleep hygiene, but are still occasionally having trouble falling or staying asleep, then a sleep aid might be right for you.
+There are many different forms of sleep aids, some with medicine and others with popular supplements like melatonin.
+There are many different forms to choose from including liquids, liquicaps, tablets and gummies.
 Be sure to research each thoroughly and consult with your healthcare provider before deciding what to try.